 top of page

-Current Research Projects
+Current Petrology / Tectonics Research Projects

-Understanding the Cause(s) of the Challis Event.
-Between 52-45 million years ago the Pacific Northwest experienced widespread magmatism, faulting, and crustal extension that profoundly altered the regional geology and produced many of the features we see today, including the Cascades and the Coast Ranges.
+Between 52-45 million years ago the Pacific Northwest experienced widespread magmatism, faulting, and crustal extension that profoundly altered the regional geology.
 The cause(s) of this activity, referred to as the Challis Event, have been debated since the 1970's.
 More recently, based largely on new U-Pb dates from granites in eastern Washington, we have proposed a model that attributes the Challis Event to rollback and subsequent breakoff of the Farallon slab.
+This breakoff laid the groundwork for the subsequent establishment of the Cascade arc.
 Here are two papers that summarize this work:

 Tepper et al (2023) Slab Rollback as the Cause of Challis Event